wildcardcorp/castle.documentation/manage/deploying/front-end/nginx.rst

 Matching incoming query string
 ------------------------------

+## NOTE USING IF ELSE IN NGINX IS CONSIDERT BAD, SINCE SOME TIME

 The ``location`` directive does not support query strings.
 Use the ``if`` directive from the HTTP rewrite module.